PriNova/nebulaflow/future-enhancements.md

 ### RightSidebar Auto-Follow – Behavior, Tests, and UX Follow-ups

 ### LLM Right Sidebar Assistant UX – Follow-ups

+### LLM Assistant Auto-Scroll – Follow-ups

+- Goal: Make LLM assistant auto-scroll behavior fully robust and predictable across programmatic and user-driven scrolls.
+- What:
+  - Mark all code-initiated scrolls on the assistant container (including the ref callback that runs on mount/resizes) in `programmaticScrollNodes` before setting `scrollTop`, so `handleAssistantScroll` consistently ignores those events and only treats genuine user scrolls as intent to pause or resume auto-follow.
+  - Add a small cleanup strategy for `programmaticScrollNodes` to avoid rare cases where a programmatic `scrollTop` assignment does not emit a `scroll` event (for example, by only adding the id when the offset changes, or by clearing stale ids on a short timeout or per-tick basis).
+  - Re-verify the fullscreen layout choice (`tw-max-h-[60vh]` on the inner assistant container) on small-height viewports and refine the max-height if needed to minimize double-scroll scenarios while keeping the scrollbar visually inside the LLM node accordion item.
+  - Optionally tighten inline comments around the fullscreen assistant container to call out that auto-scroll logic assumes this inner element is the scroll owner in both normal and fullscreen modes.
+- Why: Preserves the simple "auto-follow until I scroll" mental model, avoids subtle ignored-first-scroll edge cases, and keeps fullscreen layout/scrollbar ownership clear and maintainable without changing current behavior.

 - Goal: Capture medium/low-priority polish items for the new LLM assistant UX and related SDK/Electron changes.
 - What: